What is Sodium Nitrate?

 Is sodium nitrate carcinogenic?

 Used as preservatives, sodium nitrate, and sodium nitrite add colour and flavour to processed meats.
-The International Cancer Research Agency (IARC) has evaluated and categorized ingested nitrates and nitrites as likely to cause cancer to humans.
+The International Cancer Research Agency (IARC) has evaluated and categorized ingested nitrates and nitrites as likely to cause cancer in humans.

 When was sodium nitrate discovered?

-Sodium Nitrate History.
-In 1820 or 1825, Chile Saltpeter’s first shipment to Europe arrived in England, but found no buyers and was dumped at sea to prevent customs tolls.
+In 1820 or 1825, Chile Saltpetre’s first shipment to Europe arrived in England, but found no buyers and was dumped at sea to prevent customs tolls.